Windows 10 / 11 Applications - best and worst features

 Altenative - Irfan View

 One of my favorites is Irfan View.
 A great image viewer that can not only display images in almost any format, but can also crop, resize and save them in other formats.
+It has lots of other useful features including handling your scanner.

 Image creation and editing apps